Kong Linghui: Controversy

-In May 2017, Kong is being sued by Marina Bay Sands in Singapore, for failing to repay fully a sum of S$1 million, which he borrowed from the hotel's casino in February 2015, according to High Court of the Hong Kong Special Administrative Region.
-The court writ said, Kong signed a credit agreement to borrow S$1 million from the operator.
+In May 2017, Kong was sued by Marina Bay Sands in Singapore for failing to repay fully a sum of S$1 million, which he borrowed from the hotel's casino in February 2015, according to High Court of the Hong Kong Special Administrative Region.
+The court writ said that Kong signed a credit agreement to borrow S$1 million from the operator.
 He had since repaid S$545,625, but failed to offset the balance in full, leaving S$454,375 unpaid.
 After this event, Kong responded on Weibo, that he was in Singapore with his parents, family and friends.
 He had sat and observed gambling, helped them collect some gambling chips and leave a relevant personal message at the hotel casino.
 The Chinese Table Tennis Association said Kong's coaching of the national women's table tennis team post was suspended, and ordered him to return from the World Table Tennis Championships in Germany, as it investigates the allegations.